IBM-Cloud/docs/services/Cloudant/api/authorization.md

 In the following example response, the `nobody` user name has `_reader` permissions.
-The effect is that the database is publicly readable.
+This combination means that the database is publicly readable to unauthenticated users.

 _Example response to request for permissions:_